IBM/comanche/README.md

 # Comanche
 Framework for user-level compositional storage systems development.
 See [wiki](https://github.com/IBM/comanche/wiki) for more information.

 HowTo
 -----

+* DPDK/SPDK

+Comanche currently uses DPDK/SPDK.
+You should install and test this first (see dpdk/usertools/dpdksetup.sh).
+Note, it is possible to run in a virtual machine (using UIO) but you will need to run your programs as root.

 * Prepare (one time - although it may change across checkouts)